- Installation and updates

 You can opt out of daily and/or weekly summaries by navigating to your web dashboard, selecting your avatar in the upper-right corner, and clicking Notification Preferences.

-When creating a monitor, you can choose to receive email notifications for run failures and errors and define up to five recipients under Show Additional Preferences.
+When creating or editing a monitor, you can choose to receive email notifications for run failures and errors under Show Additional Preferences.
+You can define up to five recipients and configure when you would like to stop failure notifications for consecutive run failures.

 You can find detailed information on your monitor results by navigating to your web dashboard, selecting a workspace > Monitors.